 I have been adding my personal recipes to malak.ca since the beginning of December, 2017.

-It has been a sort of starting from fresh to create my personal cookbook, a project I started, I think, long before 2011.
-(I remember discussing the cookbook with someone somewhere around 2012, and it couldn’t have been before 2011.)
+It has been a sort of starting from fresh to create my personal cookbook, a project I started, I think, long before 2011 — as early as 2007-ish, as I recall.
+(I remember discussing the cookbook with someone somewhere around 2012, and said conversation could not have occurred before 2011.)

 Back in December, I decided to start from scratch, doing a rather 90’s thing — or perhaps even an 80’s, or 70’s, or 60’s thing — I used a basic text editor and started retyping each recipe, sometimes using what I did still have as a reference, and in at least four cases, just reusing the recipe as I’d entered it back a few years ago, with the remnants of the original cookbook file.

 In the case of some of recipes I’ve been typing in, I’ve actually been able to tune the text based on recent memory of just having made the items in the last couple of weeks (as in, as I was making the item in question, going over to my computer to make adjustments), or up to a couple of months ago.